felixsand/PhPsst/README.md

 ### SqLiteStorage
 If you don't have access to Redis, another storage engine that is suitable for production use is the SqLiteStorage.
-It's not as secure as the RedisStorage, mainly because of it's dependency on a GC as well as it's a higher probability that the SqLite DB file might be included in backups.
-It's also not suitable for setups with several webservers without access to a shared filesystem.
+It's not as secure as the RedisStorage, mainly because of it's dependency on a GC; as well as the possibility that the SqLite DB file might be included in backups, etc. It's also not suitable for setups with several webservers without access to a shared filesystem.
 The constructor parameter $gcProbability is the same as for the FileStorage.

 ```php